makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

   with L layers, and weight matrices W l and bias vectors b l, as the minimization of a general loss function L over the training data instances and labels, {x i ; y i } \in D
-  * For a typical supervised classiﬁcation problem, the goal of training is to construct (or learn) W l and b l that capture correlations in the data, in the sense of solving argmin ∑ L(E DNN (x i ); y i )
+  * For a typical supervised classification problem, the goal of training is to construct (or learn) W l and b l that capture correlations in the data, in the sense of solving argmin ∑ L(E DNN (x i ); y i )